huguesrichard/Allopipe/README.md

 There are two modes of operation for each module: as single pair or as multiple pairs

 - **Single pair**:
-Run as 'single pair mode' if you aim to compute AMS and/or affinity-AMS (af-AMS) for one pair at a time. \
+Run as 'single pair mode' if you aim to compute Allo-Count and/or Allo-Affinity for one pair at a time. \
 You need to provide one variant-annotated `.VCF` file per individual.

 - **Cohort** (Multiple pairs):
-Run as 'multiple pairs mode' if you aim to compute AMS and/or af-AMS for more than one pair at a time.\
+Run through the Nextflow cohort workflow if you aim to compute Allo-Count and/or Allo-Affinity for more than one pair at a time.\
 You need to provide one unique variant-annotated `.VCF` file containing the genotypes of all individuals you want to analyse - i.e. a joint `.VCF` file - and the [`.csv` formatted list](./tutorial/example.csv) of the pairs you want to process.
+For cohort mode, the pair list can also carry a per-pair `hla` column with a comma-separated HLA typing string.

 <br/>